mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 - Every process must meet regulatory expectations.
 - The stakes aren’t just uptime and user retention; they’re patient safety and data integrity.

 These are valid reasons.
-But they also mean that a lot of innovation falls into the “someday, maybe” pile.
+But they also mean that a lot of innovation falls into the “maybe someday” pile.
 If your system still works and still passes audits, the incentive to replace it is often very low.

 ---